The aim and final end of all music should be none other than the glory of God and the refreshment of the soul.

 As a young boy, Bach learned the violin from his father.
 At age 10 (after both his parents had died), he went to live with his older brother who taught him the clavichord and the organ.
 As a late teen, Bach traveled great distances to see, hear, and talk to virtuoso musicians (Norton/Grove 49; Elie 25).

-A great zeal to learn about music continued throughout his adult life, and Bach credited his own robust musicianship to hard work.
+A great zeal to learn about music continued throughout his adult life, and Bach credited his own robust musicianship to arduous work.
 “I was obliged to be industrious,” Bach was reported to have said.
 “Whoever is equally industrious will succeed equally well” (Gordon para.
 1; Larousse 198).

 In addition to having the industriousness of an entire aardvark colony, Bach also had industrial strength genes.
 Throughout Germany during the sixteenth through eighteenth centuries, some seventy musicians belonging to Bach’s lineage were professional musicians–many of them organists like Johann Sebastian (Schonberg 38).